 Some photographers like the improved balance and grip when using long lenses.
 Others are reluctant to add the extra weight.

-The single most important accessory for the Canon 7D is a good Canon Speedlite.
+The single most important accessory for improving your lighting when using the the Canon 7D is a good Canon Speedlite.

 One of the biggest differences between the amateur taking a snapshot and the advanced hobbyist or pro is having a bit more control of the lighting.
 Canon has a complete range of speedlites for a variety of budgets and are a real important add-on.
 I use my 270 EX quite a bit.